 School

 Professor Squitieri’s scholarship addresses administrative law and constitutional law topics.
-He also serves as a Fellow within the Project for Constitutional Originalism and the Catholic Intellectual Tradition (CIT).
+He serves as Faculty Advisor to the Catholic University Law Review, and as a Managing Director of the Center for the Constitution and the Catholic Intellectual Tradition (CIT).
+In 2024, he was honored with the teaching award of “Outstanding Professor for Evening Classes."

 Professor Squitieri graduated from the University of Virginia School of Law in 2016, and Florida State University in 2013